-The convertible notes are not secured by our assets and are subordinated in right of payment to all of our current and future debt that ranks senior to the convertible notes, including all of our indebtedness, whenever created or incurred, that is not made subordinate to or on parity with the convertible notes by the debt instrument and the indebtedness and liabilities of our subsidiaries.
+The convertible notes are not secured by our assets and are subordinate in right of payment to all of our current and future debt that ranks senior to the convertible notes, including all of our indebtedness, whenever

 In the event of bankruptcy, liquidation, or reorganization or upon acceleration of the convertible notes and obligations of our subsidiaries due to an event of default and in certain other events, we will not be able to pay our obligations with respect to the convertible notes and obligations of our subsidiaries until all our debt ranking senior to the convertible notes and obligations of our subsidiaries has been fully repaid.
 It is possible that there may not be sufficient assets remaining to pay amounts due on any or all of the convertible notes and obligations of our subsidiaries then outstanding.
-At September 30, 2000, the aggregate amount of our outstanding obligations that rank senior to the convertible notes was approximately \$1.8 million.
+At June 30, 2000, the aggregate amount of our outstanding obligations that rank senior to the convertible notes was approximately \$1.9 million.
 The convertible notes and obligations of our subsidiaries do not limit the amount of additional indebtedness, including debt ranking senior, that we can create, incur, assume or guarantee.
 We anticipate that we will incur additional indebtedness, including debt ranking senior to the convertible notes and obligations of our subsidiaries, which could adversely affect our ability to pay our obligations on the convertible notes.
-See "Description of Convertible
+See "Description of Convertible Notes.